 - Heat oven to 375 F and grease a 9” pie pan, or oven-safe skillet (quiche/tart pan won’t work for this quiche).

-- In a large skillet, add bacon and cook through over medium heat.
+- In a large skillet, add bacon (8 pieces) and cook through over medium heat.

 - Once cooked, place bacon on paper towels to absorb excess grease.

 - In a large bowl, whisk together beaten eggs (6 large in size), heavy cream (1 cup), salt (1/2 teaspoon), dash of pepper, cayenne pepper (1/4 teaspoon) and a pinch of nutmeg until combined.
-Stir in the cheese.
+Stir in the cheese (1 cup).

 - Once cooled, stir in bacon, onions, and leeks.

 - Pour quiche into the greased pan, and bake for 20-25 minutes.
 You'll know the quiche is done once the edges begin to brown and the center is firm.

 - Allow quiche to cool for 10 minutes before slicing, and enjoy!

 Fans Also Made These Low Carb Recipes: